ethereum/go-ethereum/src/pages/docs/fundamentals/account-management_clef.md

 geth account update a94f5374fce5edbc8e2a8697c15331677e6ebf0b --password path/password.txt
 ```

-Updating the account replaces the original file with a new one - this means the original file is no longer available after it has been updated.
+Updating the account using `geth account update` replaces the original file with a new one - this means the original file is no longer available after it has been updated.
+This can be used to update a key file to the latest format.

 ## Unlocking accounts